 Unknown author (Electronic version published by Vancouver Island University, 1960)Black and white postcard of Village Inn on Grouse Mountain in Vancouver, British Columbia.

-Unknown author (Electronic version published by Vancouver Island University, 1950)Black and white postcard of the Rocky Mountain Canyon in Hudson's Hope, B.C.
+Unknown author (Electronic version published by Vancouver Island University, 1960)Colour postcard of a Green Mountain Ranger, Warner's Regiment, Fort Ticonderoga - September 1775.